Code-Institute-Submissions/JochenFM-Milestone1/README.md

 - [ ] insert ‘search’ form and ‘search’ button on the right hand sight of the navbar, probably taken from Bootstrap and customized further, combined with a searchable database of all posts
 - [ ] create facebook and twitter accounts and put links in footer live;
 - [ ] a card or similar 'More recent posts' with link to more blog posts;
-- [ ] add more substantial content as indicated in navbar under 'Ressources' and, for instance, by inserting more links in about.html directing to institutional affiliations of and publications by editors and advisors.
+- [ ] add more substantial content under a navbar item Resources, such as a bibliography, autor interviews, and links to related websites and by inserting more links in about.html directing to institutional affiliations of and publications by editors and advisors.
+- [ ] These additional pages will have more social media buttons to share content, such as for Tumblr, for printing and for email to friend
 - [ ] ask artist to join and design fitting graphic templates that can be used across the blog
 - [ ] a carousel of images at the top of index.html as done [here](notchesblog.com) or [here](blackcentraleurope.com);
 - [ ] a highly visible box or card with contact details for more general queries which are not article submissions